brendacs/colludia-gatsby/src/content/posts/review/2020-07-20-firewatch-review.markdown

 tabTitle: Explore Humanity and Uncover an Uncertain Past in Firewatch
 title: Explore Humanity and Uncover an Uncertain Past in <em class='game-title'>Firewatch</em>
 postType: ["#tbt", review]
-desc: "Firewatch review: Just about everything comes together to allow this game to be what it is: a mini-masterpiece in modern storytelling.
+tagline: "Firewatch review: Just about everything comes together to allow this game to be what it is: a mini-masterpiece in modern storytelling.
 It calls out to you to explore it, to uncover its many secrets and untold stories that lay right under your nose."
-tagline: '"Just about everything comes together to allow this game to be what it is: a mini-masterpiece in modern storytelling.
-It calls out to you to explore it, to uncover its many secrets and untold stories that lay right under your nose."'
 date: 2020-07-20
 releaseDate: 2016-02-09
 image: Firewatch.jpg
 video: https://www.youtube.com/embed/d02lhvvVSy8
 author: Moses Concha
-authorUrl: moses
 categories: [adventure, atmospheric, mystery, review, story]
 tags: [firewatch, "campo santo", first-person, character-driven, forest, funny]
 ---